-Speakers of other Languages (TESOL), and foundations of Math, Science and Technology.
+The Graduate Division of Education offers programs in teaching, educational leadership, clinical counseling professions and human services.
+Teaching programs lead to an M.S. in education degree or advanced certificate for certification in early childhood and childhood education, middle and adolescence education, literacy instruction, special education, early childhood special education, and Teaching English to Speakers of other Languages (TESOL), and foundations of Math, Science and Technology.
 M.S. in education and advanced certificates in educational leadership lead to certification as a school building, school district, school business leader, and teacher leadership.
-Clinical counseling and human service programs Mental Clinical Counseling (M.S. and Advanced Bridge Certificates), School Psychology (M.S. and Professional Diploma), School Counseling (M.S.
+Clinical counseling and human service programs include Clinical Mental Health Counseling (M.S. and Advanced Bridge Certificates), School Psychology (M.S. and Professional Diploma), School Counseling (M.S.
 Ed and Advanced Certificate) and Specialist in Developmental Disabilities (M.A.).
 The College of Education also offers a Ph.D. in Leadership and Policy.

 The College of Hospitality and Tourism Management offers a program leading to a Master of Science in Sport Management.
-The Master's in Sport Management is an academic and professional program that will prepare students for positions in all sectors of the sport industry and for further study in the field of sport management.
-The program will refine and enhance the skills of students, creating expert managers, planners, and marketing professionals with technical and research training for positions in the public and private sectors of the sport industry.